Mesopotamia: The firmament of Heaven

 To the setting of the sun ...

-Translations of clay tablets [KAR 307 30-38 and AO 8196 iv 20-22] dated to the first millennium BC. tell me that:
+It tells us that the heavens are divided into three zones, assigned to Anu, Enlil and Ea.
+Translations of clay tablets [KAR 307 30-38 and AO 8196 iv 20-22] dated to the first millennium BC. explain that:

 - The upper heavens are luludanitu-stone- they belong to Anu.